shi-institute/gc-mobility-dashboard/data-pipeline/README.md

 #### Identifying amenities to be highlighted in future scenarios

 When the user selects options on the `Roads vs. Transit` tab, associated features are highlighted on the map.
+Route IDs associated with future routes highlighted in certain scenarios match route IDs in the [future route features](#preparing-the-future-route-layers).
+These future routes are accessed via these route IDs.

 Stops without shelters were identified by attribute data.
 However, some information was out-of-date.
-Each stop tagged as not having a shelter was double-checked in Google Street View.
+Each stop tagged as not having a shelter was verified in Google Street View.
 If the stop, in fact, had a shelter, attribute data was updated and the stop was excluded from shelter upgrade options.

 For flexibility, an object array was created with each object representing a set of features which could be assembled under different scenarios (associated with different cost bands).
-When the number of amenities exceeded the number of amenities needed in a given object, amenities were selected randomly.
+When the number of amenities exceeded the number of amenities needed, amenities were selected randomly.
 For example, more than 45 stops were without benches.
 However, only 45 were needed to meet the first $500,000 scenario, so 45 were selected at random to be included in the feature object and displayed on the map.
+A large number of stops do not provide ADA access.
+Stops highlighted for ADA upgrade were randomly selected based on a feasibility attribute score of 1 or 2.

 A snippet of the `tab5_scenarios.json`', representing both features and scenarios is provided below.

 ```json
 {